GrammaTech/sel/CONTRIBUTING.md

 4. Connect to the swank instance running in the image from Emacs on your host with `M-x slime-connect RET 127.0.0.1 RET 4005 RET`.

+Alternately, you can build the sel docker image locally, and then connect to it.

+1. Build the image locally.

+        sed 's/CI_COMMIT_SHA/master/' Dockerfile > Dockerfile.tmp
+        docker build -f Dockerfile.tmp .

+2. Run swank in the resulting image (where `${IMAGE_HASH}` is the hash of the image built in step 1 printed to STDOUT at the end of the build).

+        docker run --net=host -e LOCAL_USER=root -it ${IMAGE_HASH} \
+              /bin/bash -c "cd /gt/sel && SWANK_PORT=4005 make swank"

+    The options have the following effects.
+    - `--net=host` runs the image on the host's network stack
+    - `-it` run the image interactive so it keeps running after swank is launched

+3. Connect to the swank instance running in the image from Emacs on your host with `M-x slime-connect RET 127.0.0.1 RET 4005 RET`.

 ## Commit Review and Merge Requests

 All changes should go through a merge request before landing in the